jindian/linux_note/GRUB2/grub2_bootloader_grub_kernel_part2.md

 ```

 Followed instructions will be executed not only once, same with RangeDecoderBitDecode routine.
 I will save contexts before calling RangeDecoderBitDecode, carry flag is the result from routine RangeDecoderBitDecode.
+When edx over 0x100, grub initialization jumps to 5f at address 0x8ba0,

 1. edx: 0x1, 0x8(%esp): 0x736(result of eax added $Literal), eax: 0x737, CF: 1
 2. edx: 0x3, 0x8(%esp): 0x736, eax: 0x739, CF: 0